microsoft/WhatTheHack/052-SAPAppModernization/Student/Challenge-07.md

 ## Introduction
 Until this point we have always been pulling data from the SAP backend or writing back to it from our application.
 But nowadays immediate feedback on important changes on the backend is desired.

-In this challenge you will enable your application to act on SAP Business Events by connecting your SAP backend to your Azure PaaS service of choice (CosmosDB, ServiceBus, Event Hub, Event Grid etc.) using the ABAP SDK for Azure.
+In this challenge you will enable your application to act on SAP Business Events by connecting your SAP backend to your Azure PaaS service of choice (CosmosDB, Service Bus, Event Hub, Event Grid etc.) using the ABAP SDK for Azure.
 Feel free to leverage a partner solution for the event processing if you happen to have any instead.

 Be aware that SAP's materials for this integration pattern will always point towards SAP Event Mesh.
 An [integration between SAP Event Mesh and Azure Event Grid](https://blogs.sap.com/2021/10/08/inviting-you-register-soon-to-explore-your-event-driven-pathway-between-sap-and-microsoft-azure/) is possible.
 We suggest the ABAP SDK to avoid further dependencies and put you in charge of the event handling.